pandyama/Foreign-Exchange/README.md

 - App.js is split into 2 major Sections
   - One is on User Prompt asking user to submit fields
   - Other section is about retrieving Exchange Rate and doing the conversion for the request

+KEEP IN MIND
+- The currency must entered in CAPS and codeword such as GBP, CAD, USD etc.
+- Only enter numerical value for amount, without any currency Symbol

 HOW TO RUN
 - Download rateApp.exe and run